Doing Less With Intention: A Smarter Way to Grow Your Wellness Business

 More isn’t more aligned

-Adding more offers often comes from good intentions:
+Adding more offers often comes from good intentions, but too many offers usually lead to:

 Diluted offers